PaddlePaddle/book/label_semantic_roles/README.en.md

 After modification, the model is as follows:

 1. Construct inputs
  - Input 1: word sequence.
 Input 2: predicate.
 Input 3: predicate context, extract $n$ words before and after predicate.
-Input 4: region mark sequence, element value will be one if word locates in the predicate context region, 0 otherwise.
+Input 4: region mark sequence, element value will be 1 if word locates in the predicate context region, 0 otherwise.
  - expand input 2~3 as sequences with the same length with input 1
-2. Convert input 1~4 to vector sequences via lookup table; input 1 and three shares the same lookup table, input 2 and 4 have separate lookup tables
+2. Convert input 1~4 to vector sequences via lookup table; input 1 and 3 shares the same lookup table, input 2 and 4 have separate lookup tables
 3. Take four vector sequences from step 2 as inputs of bidirectional LSTMs; Train LSTMs to update representations
 4. Take representation from step 3 as input of CRF, label sequence as supervision signal, do sequence tagging tasks